GraphicsProgramming/learnd3d11/docs/1-introduction/1-3-basics/1-3-3-setting-up-3d-rendering.md

 	cbuffer PerFrame : register(b0)
 	{
-		row_major matrix viewprojection;
+		matrix viewprojection;
 	};

 	cbuffer PerObject : register(b1)
 	{
-		row_major matrix modelmatrix;
+		matrix modelmatrix;
 	};

-We basically declare and define our structure in a single line, `cbuffer` tells the shader it will be a Constant Buffer (and expect the structure like layout), followed by the name of the object `PerFrame`/`PerObject` and lastly which slot to expect it on `: register(b0)` after that we just tell it to expect a single row_major matrix in both buffers.
+We basically declare and define our structure in a single line, `cbuffer` tells the shader it will be a Constant Buffer (and expect the structure-like layout), followed by the name of the object `PerFrame`/`PerObject` and lastly which slot to expect it on `: register(b0)` after that we just tell it to expect a single row_major matrix in both buffers.

 Now we're free to use the data in the shader.